ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

    ibmcloud cr namespace-add <your_namespace>
    ```
    {: pre}
-1. Repeat the steps with the US South (us-south) region as target.

-If you already have namespaces in both regions, you can also reuse them.
+You can also reuse an existing namespace if you have one in the region.
 You can list existing namespaces with `ibmcloud cr namespaces`.
 {: tip}

 ### Build the application

 This step builds the application into a Docker image.
+You can skip this step if you are configuring the second cluster.
 It is a simple HelloWorld app.

 1. Clone the source code for the [Hello world app](https://github.com/IBM/container-service-getting-started-wt){:new_windows} to your user home directory.
 The repository contains different versions of a similar app in folders that each start with Lab.
    ```bash